Mai-hh/BookCrosser/README.md

 ## Introduction

 Welcome to [Book Crosser], an innovative Android application built using Kotlin and the latest UI toolkit, Jetpack Compose.
 This project adopts the MVI (Model-View-Intent) architecture and is styled with Material Design 3, ensuring a modern and seamless user experience.
 Additionally, it integrates Google Maps Compose API for rich mapping features.
+For the server end, please visit [BookCrosser Android Server](https://github.com/Mai-hh/BCbackend).

 ## 📱Shortcut
 <div align="center">